Introduction

 Figure 8

-There are ways for companies to protect themselves against attacks like this.
-Below are a few measures they could take.
+There are ways for companies to protect themselves against phishing lures and identity theft from threat actors.
+Below are a few measures they could take to protect sensitive data.

 1. Change Teams policy to block external domains in teams or whitelist